DevynJohnson/appointmentsCalendar/README.md

 ### Development Setup

-To run Appointments Calendar locally for development:
+To run Zone Meet locally for development:

 1. **Clone the repository**
    ```bash